ZhenguoChen/Essays/recursive_descent_parser.md

 ## Introduction

-A parser is an important module in an interpreter or compiler which parse a sequence of tokens and find the derivation for this sequence of tokens to generate a parser tree (also known as [syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).
+A parser is an important module in an interpreter or compiler which parse a sequence of tokens and find the derivation for this sequence of tokens to generate a parse tree (also known as [syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).
 To put it in another way, parsing is the problem of taking a string of [terminal](https://en.wikipedia.org/wiki/Terminal_and_nonterminal_symbols) symbols and finding a derivation for that string of symbols in a contaxt-free grammar.
 Parsing is an area with numerous more efficient algorithms, useful tools, and interesting techniques, as well as elegant theory.
 A recursive descent parser works top-down in the grammar and left-to-right in the input string.

 ## Requirement for Recursive Descent Parser